Alaotran Gentle Lemur

 This species is native to the reed beds in and around Lac Alaotra, in northeast Madagascar.
 This lemur is the only primate specifically adapted to living in this marshy, wetlands area.

 Alaotran gentle lemurs mainly feed on papyrus stems and other reeds and grasses.
-Despite being members of the bamboo lemur genus, these lemurs do not eat bamboo.

 They are active at both day and night, and use a variety of calls and scent marking to communicate.